 - 100% indigo dyed cotton

 - Side gussets

 - Painted snap buttons (will chip with age)

-Other Mister Freedom denim shirts to consider: Black Dude Rancher (same shirt, but in black denim), Prairie Shirt (darker 7.5 oz denim with diamond snaps), Appaloosa (8 oz. herringbone modern western), and the Garrison Shirt (12.4 oz. military-inspired denim overshirt).
+Other Mister Freedom denim shirts to consider: Black Dude Rancher (same shirt, but in black broadcloth), Prairie Shirt (darker 7.5 oz denim with diamond snaps), and the Appaloosa (8 oz. herringbone modern western).

 An American denim connoisseur by the name of Zip Stevenson (no relation) stumbled upon an old Stevenson invoice in the early aughts and, along with a Japanese partner, re-started the brand.
 They’re driven by a simple workwear ethic: they want to make clothes that are “quiet, subtle, beautiful, simple, and well made.”
 Music to our ears.